andrasberczi/andrasberczi.github.io/_drafts/my-learnings-from-build-gpt-from-scratch.md

 So how do transformer models, like those powering GPT, work?
 While the final models may seem like black boxes, their underlying mechanisms are surprisingly structured and elegant.

 Of course I don't want to go as deep as Andrej does in his video, so if you want to get a real deep understanding, I really suggest to watch his video!
-I will just highlight the main steps and ellaborate on some parts, which I think are interesting.
+I will just highlight the main steps and elaborate on some parts, which I think are interesting.

 I will also provide some code in the hope, that it helps understanding the concepts better.
 However, it is not a full implementation.
 If you want a full code, with all the dependencies to run it, I suggest to check out Andrej's github repository.

 ## Understanding the Problem: Context and Sequence in Language Modeling

 Our goal at the end of the day is to generate text that help you achieve your task.
-Text generation is a huge topic, it can mean summarising, translating or having a discussion with a chatbot.
+Text generation is a broad field.
+It includes tasks such as summarizing, translating, or having a conversation with a chatbot.

 Transformer models are great for tasks, where tasks involve predicting the next word (or character) in a sequence based on prior context.
 For instance, given the phrase “To be or not to”, a good model should predict “be” as the next word.
 There are traditional models, like n-grams (eg.: `bigram`), but they struggle to capture long-range dependencies effectively.
 These models usually take the last n words/characters/tokens as an input and predict the next one based on all these inputs.